Crafter-Plugins/crafter-plugins-repository/README.md

 ## Creating your own plugin

-This repository contains instructions for creating a plugin.
+This following contains instructions for creating a plugin.
 The plugin will contain templates, two icons - toolbar-icon.png and node-icon.png, and a plugin-meta.yaml file.

 # Prerequisites